Best text to speech app for Android ebook listening: what to check

 1. Start with the thing you want to listen to

 If it is a short block of text, a built-in Android speech feature may be enough.
+If you are speaking into the phone to create text, that is dictation instead.
 If it is a long EPUB book, a manuscript export, or a large TXT file, a dedicated listening workflow is usually easier to live with.

 2. Check file support before downloading anything